Ktn-lwl/Multiplication-rewritten/lifetime_stats/README.md

-Keeping the readme here because I don't wanna alter my code to create this directory...
+Keeping a copy of the readme here because I don't wanna alter my code to create this directory...

 I was going through some of my old code and found a program I